janikvonrotz/janikvonrotz.ch/content/post/2020-04/31-role-based-access-control-for-multiple-keycloak-clients.md

 Navigate to *Configure > Authentication > Flow* and select the *Browser* flow.
 Make a copy of the flow and set as *New Name* `browser role access control`.

-At the end of the *Browser Role Access Control Forms* row click on *Actions > Add exection exection*.
+At the end of the *Browser Role Access Control Forms* row click on *Actions > Add execution*.
 Select *Script* from the provider list and hit save.
 Move the new entry with the arrow button up until it is below the *Username Password Form* row.
 Then set the requirement to *REQUIRED* for the Script row.

 Now we will add the script that checks if a user has a client role.
 Click on *Actions > Config* at the end of the Script row.
 Update the script as showed below.